Sc0ttieTheKirbyFan/Sc0ttieTheKirbyFan/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Voice Acting
 - 🌱 I’m currently learning ...
+English
 - 👯 I’m looking to collaborate on ...
+Everything
 - 🤔 I’m looking for help with ...
+Sonic!
 - 💬 Ask me about ...
+Pokemon!
 - 📫 How to reach me: ...
+Fly
 - 😄 Pronouns: ...
+He/Him Only!
 - ⚡ Fun fact: ...
--->
+I am a homophobic creature :P (No Aroaces or Aromantics avallable) -->